Zedran/myrtle/README.md

 MyRTLE is a TLE browser application written in Go.
 Years ago, I created its sloppy predecessor while learning programming.
 I have decided to rewrite it from scratch according to my current knowledge of both the orbital mechanics and programming.

 This application uses [CelesTrack](https://celestrak.com) as the source of data and calculates all of the orbital elements from the downloaded set.
 Its command line interface uses the [pterm](https://github.com/pterm/pterm) module.
+Requires Go v1.19 or newer.

 ## Description